Types of butterflies whose wings can be found in our jewellery

 Papilio polytes

-is common species of Swallowtail (Papilionidae) a butterfly widely distributed in Asia.
-The male occurs in a single form, the females are polymorphic.
-It prefers slightly wooded environments, and can very often be seen in orange and lime orchards.
-However, it also flies in higher mountain areas.
-Depending on climatic conditions, it can vary in size.
-The standard wingspan is between 90 and 100 mm.
+is a common species of swallowtail (PapilionidaeA butterfly widespread in Asia.
+The male occurs in a single form, while the females are polymorphic.
+It prefers moderately forested environments, and can often be seen in orange and lime groves.
+However, it also flies in higher mountainous regions.
+Depending on the climatic conditions, it can vary in size.
+Typically, its wingspan ranges from 90 to 100 mm.
 The butterfly was first described by the Swedish biologist Carl von Linné in 1758.

 Papilio rumanzovia

-is black and red fork-tailed swallowtail (Papilionidae).
+is a black-and-red swallowtail from the family PapilionidaePapilionidae).
 It occurs in the Philippines, but has been recorded as a stray species as far south as Taiwan.
 The wingspan is 120 to 140 mm.
 It has large red spots on the underside of the wings.
 In contrast, the female has distinct red markings on both sides of the wings.
 The butterfly was named by the German entomologist Johann F. von Eschscholtz in 1812.

 Papilio ulysses

-is a stunning fork-tailed swallowtail (Papilionidae) appearing in Australia, Indonesia or Papua New Guinea and the Solomon Islands.
-Its wings are blue on the front, brown and black on the inside.
+is a stunning fork-tailed swallowtail (Papilionidaeappearing in Australia, Indonesia, or Papua New Guinea, and the Solomon Islands.
+Its wings are blue on the front and brown and black on the inside.
 Its size varies depending on the subspecies.
-Females lay their eggs on the leaves of citrus plants.
-The wingspan is usually 140 mm.
+Females lay eggs on the leaves of citrus plants.
+The wingspan typically reaches 140 mm.
 The butterfly was first described by the Swedish biologist Carl von Linné in 1758.

 Protogoniomorpha parhassus